NYUDataBootcamp/Book/pandas-intro.md

 # Pandas 1:  Data input

 ---
-**Overview.**  We introduce "packages" -- collections of tools that extend Python's capabilities -- and explore one of them:  Pandas, the Python package devoted to data management.
-We use Pandas to read spreadsheet data into Python and describe the "DataFrame" this produces.
+**Overview.**  We introduce the Python package `pandas`. `pandas` is the Python package devoted to data management.
+In this chapter, we cover how the basic type known as a `DataFrame` and then read some example spreadsheets into Python.

-**Python tools.**  Import, Pandas, reading spreadsheet files, DataFrames, series, columns, index.
+**Python tools.**  Pandas, reading spreadsheet files, DataFrames, series, columns, index.

-**Buzzwords.**  Package, csv file, API.
+**Buzzwords.**  DataFrame, csv file, API.

 **Applications.**  Income and output of countries, government debt, income by college major, old people, equity returns, George Clooney's movie roles.